-As part of our dedication to equality, diversity and inclusion, the Northern Care Alliance (NCA) uses a comprehensive system of Equality Impact Assessments (EQIAs).
+As part of our dedication to equality, diversity and inclusion, the NCA uses a comprehensive system of Equality Impact Assessments (EQIAs).

 This ensures any proposed service, strategy, policy, function or similar directive is systematically analysed by a specialist team.
 The process identifies what effect, or likely effect, it may have on the people who come into contact with the organisation, such as service users or employees.